MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-Random.md

 By default, `Get-Random` generates cryptographically secure randomness using the [RandomNumberGenerator](/dotnet/api/system.security.cryptography.randomnumbergenerator) class.

-`Get-Random` does not alway return the same data type as the input value.
+`Get-Random` doesn't always return the same data type as the input value.
 The following table shows the output type for each of the numeric input types.

 | Input Type | Output Type |